OpenBubbles/docs/docs/info.md

 ---
 # Info - Requirements

-OpenBubbles is a app that allows for you to use iMessage on your android/desktop devices.
+OpenBubbles is an app that allows for you to use iMessage on your android/desktop devices.

 **Disclaimer: OpenBubbles is in active development and there may be bugs and other various issues with iMessage features.